Retro-Devils/Mugen-Pi-4/README.md

 experimental/wine

+6.Move Mugens to pi

-6.Move game fies to /home/RetroPie/roms/wine/games This can be done many ways pixel desktop and midnight commander to name a few.
+move games to /home/RetroPie/roms/wine/games This can be done many ways pixel desktop and midnight commander to name a few.

 Make Game Launch script

 Use the shell script method. in terminal type

 sudo nano /home/pi/RetroPie/roms/wine/mugennamehere.sh

 replace mugennamehere with your mugens name .

-containing the following:
+copy following into your new .sh

 #!/bin/bash